astrothesaurus/UAT/README.md

 IMPORTANT NOTE:
 ---------------

-Feedback on the UAT should be submitted via the options listed in the CONTRIBUTING.md file.
+Feedback on the UAT should be submitted via the options listed in [CONTRIBUTING.md](CONTRIBUTING.md).

-Please note that this project is released with a [Contributor Covenant Code of Conduct](https://github.com/astrothesaurus/UAT/blob/master/CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 ABOUT THE UAT: